BrianChegeGichau/footballscorespredictions/README.md

 Project Intro/Objective
 I created three models.
 The first one predicts the home team scores
-The second predicts the away team scores
+The second predicts the away team scores.
 The third finds out whether a match was a lose, draw or win.

 By Brian Chege